Chicano/Latino Studies: MLA Style

 MLA Style

 MLA style is used in writing courses as well as the humanities disciplines such as English and comparative literature.
-The MLA Handbook for Writers of Research Papers is not available online.
-Print copies are available at the Reference Desk at the PSU Library.
+See the links below for more information on MLA style.

 Citing Indigenous Traditional Knowledge